duhow/wibox/INSTALL.md

 :warning: This step is not fully safe and may require having access to serial to reflash.

 Use `update_firmware.sh` script to flash the new firmware placed in `/tmp/update.img`.
-This only flashes the `/usr` content folder.
+This only flashes the `/usr` content folder (`mtd4` partition), so Linux Kernel will still boot.

 After flashing, `reboot` the Wibox device to run the new content.

-## Flashing / Recovery via serial
+## Recovery via Shell

-In case the Wibox device does not connect to Wifi back, chances are that the `/usr` partition is not properly flashed and the `run.sh` script is not launching.
+In case the Wibox device does not connect to Wifi back, chances are that the `/usr` partition is not properly flashed, and the `run.sh` script is not launching.

-The device will launch a `root` terminal via serial port, so you can continue to manage it.
+The device should launch a `root` terminal via serial port, so you can continue to manage it.

 Recommended to use a laptop and/or having a USB extender for USB/TTL to the Wibox device.

 Use `minicom` to connect to the TTL device and send the file via serial port using `XMODEM` protocol.

 Ensure to setup it first `sudo minicom -s`, configure default serial device and **disable hardware flow control**.

 Once you're connected to the Wibox device via serial: